CUAHSI/gallery/source/gallery/python/research/Discrete wavelet transform coupled with the active subspace method/index.rst

     <div class=example-description>
         <h2> Description </h2>
-        <p>This resource provides Python code which represents the coupled framework between the discrete wavelet transform and the active subspace method.</p>
+        <p>The provided Python code represents the coupled framework between the discrete wavelet transform and the active subspace method.
+It has the goal to perform temporal scale dependent model parameter sensitivity analysis.
+In the provided case, the methodology is coupled to an R code containing the LuKARS model.</p>
     </div>